robwillup/mithrandir/docs/LanguagesAndFrameworks/C/Certification/C Essentials Course/Module 1.md

-However, if you typed a "-" instead of a "+", the compiler will no longer be able to guess that your intention was to add two numbers, rather than to subtract them. **Do not expect the compiler to thing for you**.
+However, if you typed a "-" instead of a "+", the compiler will no longer be able to guess that your intention was to add two numbers, rather than to subtract them. **Do not expect the compiler to think for you**.
 But there's no reason to be sad about it - thanks to that, developers are still needed.

-If the compiler doesn't notice any mistakes in your source, the result of its work will be a file containing your program translated translated into machine language.
+If the compiler doesn't notice any mistakes in your source, the result of its work will be a file containing your program translated into machine language.
 That file is commonly called an **executable file**.
 The name of the file depends on the compiler you use and the OS you're working with.
 For example, most compilers designed for the